thakurdiwakar/Interview-Skills-Development/README.md

 functions.
 Whether you're preparing for a job interview or looking to improve your skills, our repository provides a comprehensive set of questions to help you succeed.

-### Getting Started
+### How to contribute?
+1.First of all star ⭐ the Repo and follow my github [Diwakar Singh](https://github.com/thakurdiwakar).

-1. Fork the repository.
+2. Fork the repository.
-2. Create a new branch for your contribution.
+3. Create a new branch for your contribution.
-3. Make your changes and test them locally.
+4. Make your changes and test them locally.
-4. Push your changes to your fork.
+5. Push your changes to your fork.
-5. Open a pull request (PR) with a clear description of your changes and their purpose.
+6. Open a pull request (PR) with a clear description of your changes and their purpose.

 ## Topics